jakubwro/SineWaves.jl/README.md

 1. Get familiar with options of the script with `julia build_tarballs.jl --help` command
 2. Create empty repo named `sinewave_jll` on github

-Normally binary dependencies are hold in JuliaBinaryWrappers organisation.
-If you are going to share your binaries with wider audience, you should consider depoying it there instead you personal account.
+Normally binary dependencies are hold in [JuliaBinaryWrappers](https://github.com/JuliaBinaryWrappers/) organisation.
+If you are going to share your binaries with a wider audience you should consider depoying it there instead of your personal account.

-3. Deploy JLL package and tarballs to newly reated repository
+3. Deploy JLL package and tarballs to the newly reated repository

 ```